timotejroiko/astrobot-docs/README.md

 ### Custom Theme for Servers ($12+)

 Spice up your discord server with a server-wide custom theme!
 Becoming a $12+ patron lets you define a custom theme for an entire server.
-Server-wide themes are applied to all charts created and opened in it but individual users can still override it and/or turn it off if they prefer a different theme.
+Server-wide themes are applied to all charts created and opened in the server but individual users can still override it and/or turn it off if they prefer a different theme.

 ## About Astrobot